killerbee13/TIS-100-CXX/README.md

 respectively.

 The most useful options are:
-- `-l segment` is the name of a segment as it appears in game, either the numeric ID or the human-readable name (case-sensitive).
-For example, `"00150"` and `"SELF-TEST DIAGNOSTIC"` are equivalent.
-There is a complete list of these in the `--help` output, but you will most likely find it easier to get them from the game or from the solution's filename.
-- `-L` and `--custom-spec`: in alternative to `-l`, give the path of a Lua custom spec in the format used by the game, the sim will evaluate it the same way the game would.
+- `-L` and `--custom-spec`: Give the path of a Lua custom spec in the same format used by the game, the sim will evaluate it the same way the game would.
-- `--limit N`: set the timeout limit for the simulation.
-Default `150000` (enough for BUSY_LOOP with a little slack).
 - `--seeds L..H`: a comma-separated list of integer ranges, such as `0..99`.
   Ranges are inclusive on both sides.
 Can also specify an individual integer, meaning a range of just that integer.
 Can be specified multiple times, which